JesusTheHun/dashboard-swarm-addon-splunk/README.md

 This is an add-on up to this chrome extension https://github.com/JesusTheHun/dashboard-swarm

 It adds enhancement to the support of Splunk dashboards.
+So zoom & scroll are correctly applied once page is loaded.

 Please fork this repo and edit the `contentScript.js` to create your own add-on.